jurin1/join_frontend/README.md

 **Important:** For the frontend to work correctly with all features (like user authentication, data persistence, etc.), the **Join Backend must be running and accessible**.

-*   **Ensure the Join Backend is set up and running.**  Refer to the documentation of the [Join Backend](link-to-join_backend_repository-if-available) for instructions on how to install and run the backend.
+*   **Ensure the Join Backend is set up and running.**  Refer to the documentation of the (https://github.com/jurin1/join_backend) for instructions on how to install and run the backend.
 *   **Verify Backend URL:** The frontend is currently configured to communicate with a backend API at `http://127.0.0.1:8000/api/` (see `scripts/storage.js`).
 If your backend is running on a different URL or port, you will need to update this within the `scripts/storage.js` file.

 ## Documentation